equipter/Life-Tracker/README.md

 the sheet is prepared to handle automatic colour coding for tick boxes (which are graphed) and temperature, though further conditional formatting is encouraged but not preset.

+### Images contain example data.
+The template file is blank.

 ![image](https://user-images.githubusercontent.com/72751518/197677150-353dd5c3-9cca-486d-b550-b81f1bdf4114.png)

 ![image](https://user-images.githubusercontent.com/72751518/197677161-92eff28b-1f4c-496b-9f15-c95a17455a23.png)